Riggs275/Group-6-SWE-4663-Project/README.md

 # Group 6 KSU SWE 4663 Software Project Management

-This repository contains all the code, documentation, and other resources related to the Software Project Management (SWE 4663) semester project.
+This repository contains all the code, documentation, and other resources related to the Software Project Management (SWE-4663) semester project.

 ## Table of Contents
 - [Team Members](#Team-Members)